What About Summer?

 Furthermore, jobs, programs and community service help teens develop real-life skills, build independence and further their intellectual development.
 Break activities are also an excellent way to explore passions or a potential career.
 Not only will this prove valuable in selecting a college major, but having done an internship, program or community service related to your area of study can provide an admissions edge.

 Activities during breaks do not have to be glamorous, nor require traveling far from home.
 While there are abundant programs that send teens to exotic locales, sticking close to home and being involved in the local community can be just as beneficial.
 So don’t dismiss the idea of simply finding a summer job; even jobs like pumping gas or helping out in mom’s office demonstrate the desire to stay active, and are also a wonderful way to gain exposure to the real world.

 But does this mean you should be filling every waking moment with activities?
 Absolutely not!
 Relaxing, hanging out with friends – these are critical to your wellbeing (and college admissions officers would agree).
 So be sure to give yourself time during breaks to relax and decompress, doing whatever makes you happy.

 Here are a few ideas for college-bound teens to use their summers in a meaningful way:

 Many school-based clubs and teams stay active during the summer, so stay involved!
 Practice your instrument, hone your dance skills or teach yourself a new programming language – whatever hobby you already practice is worth devoting more time to when school is not in session.

 Take a community college class

 Most community colleges have a summer session that’s open to high school students.
 Consider taking a class to get ahead in your requirements for school, or any class in a subject you find interesting.
-As a bonus, a grade in a community colleges class may be counted towards your high school GPA!
+As a bonus, a grade in a community colleges class may count as a weighted class in your high school GPA!